Joshtomith/Smith-exercise-187/README.md

 # Smith-exercise-187
-Sod ordering program, reads and writes to a external .dat file
+Sod ordering program.
+Receives orders from users, then reads and writes .dat files.